a

 Name of External Expert Affiliations Specialization

-1. Pacita “Chit” U. Juan International Women\'s Coffee Alliance Women NGO
+1. Pacita “Chit” U. Juan International Women\'s Coffee Alliance Business Sector

 Philippine Coffee Board, Inc.